 A Customer Relationship Management (CRM) solution has become an essential tool in the business toolkit.
 It can accelerate your sales and cement your relationship with customers.
 So, why hasn’t your sales team jumped in feet first?
-Most CRM projects fail because of an issue in
+Most CRM projects fail because of an issue in the organizational structure instead of a technological failure.

 Here are some reasons why they may not want to come on board: